• Skip to primary navigation

 • Fold in walnuts, chocolate chips or other goodies by hand (optional), then pour mixture into the prepared loaf pan.

 • Bake for 50-55 minutes until a toothpick inserted into the center of the bread comes out clean.
-Allow bread to cool for 15 minutes before removing it from pan to fully cool on a wire rack.
+Allow bread to cool for 15 minutes before removing it from the pan to fully cool on a wire rack.

 Notes